 Using photographs to make custom items is another great way to display your memories.
 Have a treasured photo turned into a large canvas to hang over the fireplace, or alternatively, adorn your sofa with some personalised scatter cushions printed with reminders of your happiest moments.
 A colourful sofa like the Alchemist, bright and on trend, would look great with some personality thrown into the mix.

 One of the easiest ways to bring your personality into your rooms is to simply put your favourite things on display.
 Whether it’s an ornament you bought on a beloved family holiday, treasured hand-me-downs that remind you of loved ones, your all-time favourite books or a particularly hideous trinket that makes you, your friends and family laugh – showing them off just makes your rooms feel all the more personal.

 Buy yourself a new set of shelves to stick in that one bare corner of the room, or get a few mismatched shelves that you can arrange seemingly randomly on the wall to give the room a little bit of a unique look.
 However you choose to do it, putting your memories on display is a great way to feel at home.

 Organise by colour

 Colour matching is a neat trick that you might like to try.
 It’s a clever way of bringing everything into line so it looks easy on the eye and well ordered.
 Try organising books on bookcases by colour, lining them up so that outward facing spines are grouped together.

 If you’re re-arranging rooms, match your personal effects in the same way.
 In the living room, for example, the sofa is likely to take centre stage, so any items of a matching colour can go in this room.
-A sofa like the Persia comes with a stunning selection of scatter cushions, giving you a fantastic starting point for building your room around a themed colour scheme.
+A sofa like the Cubos is totally modular, giving you the chance to mix and match colours across the sofa – allowing you to build around a themed colour scheme.

 Turn paperwork into mood boards